-Marketing Budget: Getting the Most Bang for Your Buck
+Marketing Budgets in the Consumer Technology Industry: Getting the Most Bang for Your Buck

 “Many companies that don’t survive are typically the ones that don’t have a marketing budget; they’re like flowers dependent on occasional rain.”